-Analytics Data Directory and Analytics Configuration Direction.
+• Analytics Data Directory and Analytics Configuration Direction.
 Although rarely necessary for a single node deployment, you can change the analytics and analytics configuration mount directories by editing the properties in the ~/autoid-config/vars.yml file.

-- Dark Theme Mode.
+Dark Theme Mode.
 Optional.
 By default, the Autonomous Identity UI displays its pages with a light background.
-You can set a dark theme mode by setting the enable_dark_theme property to true. - Offline Mode.
-Set the offline_mode to true for air-gapped deployments.
+You can set a dark theme mode by setting the enable_dark_theme property to true.